frogtheastronaut/moose-os/README.md

 And it should install.
 It also tells you if it can't find any dependancies.

+## Features
+Here is a list of features currently implemented in MooseOS.
+There will be more in the future.

+#### VGA Graphics
+320x200 256-colour graphics mode

+#### Desktop Interface
+Dock-based application launcher

+#### Keyboard and Mouse Support
+Supports PS/2 keyboard and mouse interrupts, and also displays mouse on screen

+#### IDT
+Full IDT with 32 exception handlers

+#### Applications
+Applications include:
+- terminal emulator (capable of some commands)
+- a text editor
+- file explorer.

+#### Audio System
+Hertz-based tone generation through the PC speaker.

+#### ATA Disk I/O
+Supports writing to a .img file through ATA read/write operations.

+#### Real-time clock
+It syncs the time with the RTC at first, and then uses the Programmable Interval timer to update the time.

+#### ELF Program support
+Can load, parse and validate ELF32 executables.

+#### Memory Management
+Custom heap allocator (`kmalloc`, `kfree`, etc) and 4KBs of virtual memory with paging.

+#### Custom filesystem
+Custom filesystem with custom signature that you can write to a .img file.

+#### Kernel Panic system
+Crash and reporting once an interrupt is triggered.

+#### QEMU/Bochs Integration
+Currently guaranteed to work on QEMU.
+Most, if not all features work on Bochs though Bochs is pickier with errors.
+It also supports QEMU debug logging.

 ## Built With

 - [Make](https://www.gnu.org/software/make/) - Runs Makefiles.